Indiana Real Estate Exam Info

 What is on the exam?

-The general portion consists of the following sections:
+The national portion consists of the following sections:

 The State portion includes: